 hampered by the fact that signals derived from different bands overlap,

 resulting in broad spectral features that are impossible to resolved.
+We are looking for a highly motivated student

 who can implement machine learning methods for the extraction of bands